-Where are the public housing and MHRA project-based voucher developments?
+Where are the MHRA public housing and other housing developments?

-MHRA owns and operates several types of housing available for rental:
+MHRA owns, operates, and manages several types of housing available for rental:

 FAMILY DEVELOPMENTS: Units range from one (1) to five (5) bedrooms.
 Many families with children live in these developments, but single people, including single people with disabilities, may also live in these developments.